Alan-Gray/Axial-flux-electric-motor-project/Coil Winding and Electrical Design/README.md

 The impedance of the coils was measured using an impedance analyser.
 The impedance of a single coil was around 0.2 Ohms for low frequencies (<1kHz).
 The previous version had 10 Ohms per coil, so the new motor has 50 times less internal resistance per coil.

+## Estimating Power output and calculations

+I used the equaiions found in the book "Axial Flux Permanent Magnet Brushless Machines (2nd edition)" to make my power output estimations.
+This boiled down to calculating an armature constant $K_e$, which specifies the voltage per RPM of the motor.